Nithiya1227/aws-cloudwatch-alarm/README.md

+## 🔔 Alert Validation Note
+Due to AWS Free Tier constraints and low CPU burst behavior, the CloudWatch alarm threshold was not force-triggered during testing.
+However, the end-to-end alerting pipeline was successfully validated by:
+Confirmed CloudWatch alarm configuration
+Verified SNS topic subscription
+Successfully receiving SNS test email notifications This confirms that the monitoring and notification setup is functioning as expected in a real-world environment.

-📌 This project demonstrates real-world AWS monitoring skills suitable for junior cloud engineer and fresher roles.
+## 📌 This project demonstrates real-world AWS monitoring skills suitable for junior cloud engineer and fresher roles.